 Visitor attractions around Skye and Lochalsh

 There are too many local attractions to list here but we do have a large folder in The Lodge that includes local galleries, studios, museums, restaurants, boat trips and many other tourist attractions.
-Meantime, here goes with an abridged look at places to visit around the Glenelg area ..............
+Check out our "things to do" page for a list of days out attractions and read on for an abridged look at places to visit around the Glenelg area ..............

 A lovely little village where Loch Long joins with Loch Alsh and Loch Duich and not too far away for eating out.
 Dornie is the location for Eilean Donan Castle: